gontainer/gontainer-helpers/README.md

 	// operation failed: could not create new user: validation: invalid name
 	// operation failed: could not create new user: validation: invalid age

-	// use errors.Collection to get a slice with all errors }
+	// use errors.Collection(err) to get a slice with all errors }
 ```